open-contracting/deploy/docs/develop/update/firewall.rst

 Hetzner (hardware servers)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Hetzner provide a simple stateless firewall with each server.
-"Stateless" means that the firewall does not track connections, it simply monitors all inbound and outbound traffic by IP and ports in that moment.
+Hetzner provide a free `stateless firewall <https://docs.hetzner.com/robot/dedicated-server/firewall/>`__ for each dedicated server.
+"Stateless" means that the firewall does not store information about connections across time, which is required for use cases like port knocking.

 You can configure a Hetzner firewall as follows: